-I’m Sydney and I work on the Marketing Team here at Fringe.
-I’m starting this DIY Space here on our site to document my fitness journey and to guide others who like me 1) love a good bargain and 2) wish to build their own home gym!
+I’m Sydney and I started DIY Space to document my fitness journey and to guide others who like me 1) love a good bargain and 2) wish to build their own home gym!

-When I first started at Fringe, I was still in physical therapy from an accident, so I was unable to work out.
+I was in physical therapy from an accident, so I was unable to work out.
 After PT ended, it was a slow and intimidating process getting back into the swing of things fitness-wise.
 I put it off for a long time (5 months to be exact), but eventually, I adopted a pitbull-mix puppy named Xena.
-Soon after, I realized I needed to get stronger… fast in order to be the best mom I could to her.
+Soon after, I realized I needed to get stronger… fast in order to be the best dog mom I could to her.
 (Her pulls are seriously no joke!)
-So the first week I adopted her, I started working out with my coworker, Susie, also a member of the Marketing Team here at Fringe, and her sister Sandra, the UT Powerlifting Coach.
+So the first week I adopted her, I started working out with Susie, a member of the Marketing Team at Fringe, and her sister Sandra, the UT Powerlifting Coach.
 Hook Em!

 So today, I’m going to make my own whiteboard!

 Whiteboards are great for WODs, but they’re also wonderful for household & personal organization.
 In this blog, we’ll explain how to make your very own budget-friendly whiteboard!

 So you may be thinking, “Why not just buy one??”